dovetail-genomics/capture/docs/source/pre_alignment.rst

    samtools faidx hg38.fasta

-faidx will index the ref file and create <ref.fasta>.fai on the reference directory.
+faidx will index the ref file and create <ref.fasta>.fai in the reference directory.

 .. _GENOME: